The Literal Translation of Every State Name

 When it comes to the names of our 50 states, a great deal are from the Native people of this land and their languages.
 Others still were from influences across the pond and all across the world.
 Some names are still shrouded in mystery or even lost to time (though some are in these state facts that we bet you didn’t know).
 Names are often fluid and change over time, so understanding where they came from is a crucial step to understanding our history and how to make the right strides into the future.

 For a long time, many believed “Alabama” meant “Here we rest” in the native Muskogee language, but that has been disproven—more or less.
 Linguistic scholars now believe the name comes from the Choctaw alba (meaning “plants” or “weeds”) and amo (meaning “to cut,” “to trim,” or “to gather”).
 In all likelihood, the state was named for its agricultural roots, in particular, vegetable farming.

 The largest of the United States, Alaska’s name comes from the Aleut word, “Aleyska,” which means “great land,” according to the Government of Alaska’s website.
 The Aleuts have been living in the land that is now known as Alaska since about 10,000 BCE when it was physically connected to Russia via the Bering Land Bridge.

 The meaning of the name “Arizona” is subject to debate.
 Some say it means “Place of Little Spring” (from the Native American word, “al shon”).
 Others believe it means “The Good Oak Tree” from the Basque word meaning the same.
 Both interpretations seem equally likely based on Arizona’s history.
-And if you think anyone agreeing on anything is a first, check out these historical firsts from every state.
+Speaking of, Arizona happens to be one of the only two states that don’t observe daylights savings time.